High School Teachers in Minnesota

 That’s growth of 220 jobs between 2017 and 2018.

 The typical state has 13,930 High School Teachers working in it, which means Minnesota has more High School Teachers than average.

 Jobs for High School Teachers in this state are growing at a rate of 4.7% which is slower than the nationwide estimated projection of 7.5%.

 Minnesota Annual Job Openings

-The BLS estimates 1,590 annual job openings, and a total of 22,490 jobs for Minnesota High School Teachers in 2026.
+The BLS estimates there will be 1,590 annual job openings, and 22,490 total jobs in 2026 for High School Teachers in this state.

 Nationwide, the prediction is 79,500 annual jobs and 1,095,500 total jobs in 2026.

 What do High School Teachers Make in Minnesota?